sassogrosso/dice-game/README.md

 # dice-game

-dice is a game where two plaer play with dice and the higher number win. is a working in progress,there could be some error in the code
+dice is a game where two player play with two dices and win the player with the higher number.